0xProject/0x-settler/README.md

 ## AllowanceHolder
 As an intermediary step, we provide the `AllowanceHolder` contract.
 This sits infront of 0x V5 and acts as transparently as possible.
-0x V5 has a one way trust relationship with `AllowanceHolder`.
-The true `msg.sender` is forwarded from `AllowanceHolder` to 0xV5 in a similar way to [ERC-2771](https://eips.ethereum.org/EIPS/eip-2771). `Permit2` is not used in conjunction with `AllowanceHolder`
+0x V5 has a one way trust relationship to `AllowanceHolder`.
+The true `msg.sender` is forwarded from `AllowanceHolder` to 0x V5 in a similar way to [ERC-2771](https://eips.ethereum.org/EIPS/eip-2771). `Permit2` is not used in conjunction with `AllowanceHolder`

-There are two possible ways to use `AllowanceHolder`:

-1. `execute`: An EOA can utilise this function to perform a swap via 0x V5.
+`execute`: An EOA or a Contract can utilise this function to perform a swap via 0x V5.
 Tokens are transferred efficiently and on-demand as the swap executes
-2. `moveExecute`: A contract can utilise this function to perform a swap via 0x V5.
-All funds are __immediately__ transferred into 0x V5 contract prior to execution.
-As such, tokens are not transferred on demand nor as effeciently as `execute`.
-0x V5 then uses its internal balance to perform the trades.

 Highlighted in orange is the standard token transfer operations.
 Note: these are not the most effiecient swaps available, just enough to demonstrate the point.

 `execute` transfers the tokens on demand in the middle of the swap